jeff-hykin/ible/documentation/checklist.md

 - DONE: render the videoInfo below the video
 - DONE: add the observation comment field

-- change "confirmed by one human"
+- DONE: change "confirmed by one human"
     - make "Confirm" "Reject" buttons in non-editing mode
     - make a list of who has confirm/rejected
     - update all the validation stuff for it

-- video centric data format
+- DONE: video centric data format
     - remove the generated-video manager in iilvd.js
     - add video entries to frontend DB
     - on download